 What’s unique about Geisha coffee beans?

-Recently, however, more and more farmers and countries have started to produce Geisha but what’s astounding is that the price keeps increasing – especially when it comes to the top scoring lots at the annual ‘Best of Panama’ coffee competition.
+Recently, however, more and more farmers and countries have started to produce Geisha but what’s astounding is that the price keeps increasing – especially when it comes to the top-scoring lots at the annual ‘Best of Panama’ coffee competition.
+Check out the recent years’ development:

 In recent years, there has been some controversy surrounding the name itself.
 As you might know, ‘geisha’ also happens to be the name of a traditional Japanese hostess.

-It turns out that the area in Ethiopia, which has lent its name to the coffee is actually spelled ‘Gesha’.
+The same people who don’t like the name’s oriental connotation argue that the area in Ethiopia that lent its name to the coffee is spelled “Gesha.”

 The coffee from this project has garnered much praise and fetched prices almost as high as the Panamanian version.